robbyrenz/classical-mythology/prep-for-final/final-summary.md

 - Agave and her sisters are sent into exile, and Dionysus decrees that Cadmus and his wife Harmonia will be turned into snakes and leads a barbarian horde to plunder the cities of Hellas.

 ### Dionysus & Apollo
-- These two gods can be seen as representing rational (Apollo) and irrational (Dionysus).
+- These two gods can be seen as representing rational (Apollonian) and irrational (Dionysian).
 - Dionysus and Apollo are both the sons of Zeus and are gods of the creative arts in the Greek tradition.
 - Apollo is the god of the sun, of rational thinking and order, and appeals to logic, prudence and purity.
 - Dionysus is the god of wine and dance, of irrationality and chaos, and appeals to emotions and instincts.